 Also, entrepreneurs who want to place on the EU extended Single Market or put into use products originating in non-EU countries, countries outside of the European Economic Area (EEA), or Turkey, must ensure that their goods meet the requirements of the New Approach directives.
 It should be remembered that the Declaration of Conformity and technical documentation of the product must be updated.

-The CE marking and Declaration of Conformity only concerns products sold within the EEA.
+The CE marking and Declaration of Conformity only concern products sold within the EEA.
 If you import into other markets, you should get familiar with respective marks, e.g., FCC (in the US), EAC (Eurasian Economic Union), and CCC (China).